He Wants More of Kissinger’s Deadly US Band-aid for Lebanon

 ceasefire, it requires a more intricate piece of the negotiations to ensure that the

-, that there is more parameters of security for civilians.
+Lebanese army is in that area, that there is more parameters of security for civilians.

 Once we do that, though, we do need to start looking at how do we mark the border, an actual border, between the two countries so that we can have long term security and